WemimoAdewale/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that execute permission to iwner and group owner
+script that adds execution programs to owner